Australia national rugby union team

-The Australia men's national rugby union team, nicknamed the Wallabies, represents Australia in men's international rugby union.
+The Australia national rugby union team, nicknamed the Wallabies, represents Australia in men's international rugby union.
 The Wallabies' first test match was played in Sydney in 1899, against the touring British Isles team.

+At first "Wallabies" only pertained to the 1908/09 tour party, then in the 1930s to all Australian national squads making overseas visits.
+From 1985 onwards "Wallabies" was applicable to all current and past Australian teams whether at home or away.
+The first Australian sides of the early 1900s that toured overseas performed a war cry that was claimed at the time to have Aboriginal Australians origins.

 Australia has competed in all ten men's Rugby World Cups, winning the competition twice and finishing as runner-up twice.
-Australia beat England at Twickenham in the final of the 1991 Rugby World Cup and won again in 1999 defeating France in the final at the Millennium Stadium in Cardiff.

-The Wallabies also compete annually in The Rugby Championship (formerly the Tri-Nations), along with Argentina, New Zealand and South Africa, winning the championship four times.
+The Wallabies also compete in The Rugby Championship (formerly the Tri-Nations), along with Argentina, New Zealand and South Africa, winning the championship four times.

 More than a dozen former Wallabies players have been inducted into the World Rugby Hall of Fame.